Engheim/rpgvxace-scripts/README.md

 RPG Maker VX Ace Scripts
 ================

-There are a lot of scripts I do not own.
 This is just a repo of scripts I collected through the internet, for personal purposes.
+The authors and copyright information are inside each script, which are free for at least personal use.